ponylang/pony-patterns/async/waiting.md

     timers(consume timer)
 ```

 The Timer constructor takes 3 arguments, the class to notify, how long until our timer expires and how often to fire.
-In our example code an instance of NumberGenerator will be called every 5 billion nanoseconds i.e. every 5 seconds until the program is killed.
+In our example code, an instance of NumberGenerator will be called every 5 billion nanoseconds i.e. every 5 seconds until the program is killed.

 Here's our method in NumberGenerator that gets executed: